-Production of a Pension Administration Service Level Agreement (SLA)
+Production of a Pension Administration Service Level Agreement (SLA)...

-...setting out the various responsibilities of the Administering Authority and the Scheme employer with workflows being monitored and findings reported to the Berkshire Pension Fund Panel, Pension Fund Advisory Panel and Pension Board as part of a Stewardship report.
+...setting out the various responsibilities of the Administering Authority (on behalf of the Pension Fund) and the Scheme employer with workflows being monitored and findings reported to the Berkshire Pension Fund Committee, Pension Fund Advisory Panel and Pension Board as part of an Administration report.